-Over-investing in physical infrastructure without establishing corresponding governmental institutions can lead to economic fragility.
 For many African states, the main question will be how they can leverage the vast sums of money behind OBOR to grow their own economies.
 They will be wary of an infrastructure heavy agenda resulting in a return to a colonial-style situation in which transport links are simply created to shuttle resources out of the host country, without creating opportunities for growth.

 Additionally, OBOR may open up African markets to a wide variety of cheap Chinese goods, undercutting local manufacturers, and stymieing the prospects for large scale industrialisation of their own.

 States throughout Africa already have infrastructure projects that they understandably wish to prioritise.
 Will OBOR interfere with these or cause them to be dropped altogether in favour of Chinese plans?

 The enormous project brings with it many vital questions, and, currently, few clear answers.
 What will the negotiations with Africa look like and who will be represented?
 How will financing be deployed and debt managed?
 How will land acquisition take place, will there be large scale land grabs such as those seen in Ethiopia and Uganda?
 Will OBOR reinforce the political and economic status quo within participating African states or will it lead to substantial change?

 The prospect of unsustainable debt presents another serious issue.
 Projects already underway such as the Standard Gauge Railway and the Addis Ababa-Djibouti Railway have required host countries to take out billions of dollars worth of loans, largely from Chinese state banks.